-Our groundbreaking TEAM-UP Report concludes that the persistent underrepresentation of African American students in physics and astronomy is due to unsupportive environments in some physics departments, and the enormous financial challenges faced by many of these students and the programs that best support them.
+The TEAM-UP Together Student Scholarship Program was launched in June 2022 in response to the groundbreaking TEAM-UP Report which concluded that the persistent underrepresentation of African American students in physics and astronomy was due in part to the enormous financial challenges faced by many of these students.

 TEAM-UP Together Scholarship Program Highlights